Names of Myanmar: Adoption

-Since the 1989 decision to change the English name from "Burma" to "Myanmar", adoption of the new name in the English-speaking world has been mixed.
+Since the Burmese government's 1989 decision to use "Myanmar" rather than "Burma" when using English, adoption of the new name in the English-speaking world has been mixed.
 Use of "Burma", along with many other name changes within Myanmar has remained widespread, largely based on the question of whether the regime has the legitimacy to change the country's name, particularly without a referendum.

 The United Nations, of which Myanmar is a member, endorsed the name change five days after its announcement.
 However, the United States still refers to the country as "Burma".
-The United States government attributes its choice to support for the party deemed to have won the 1990 election, but been denied power by the junta.
+The United States government attributes its choice to support for the party deemed to have won the 1990 election but been denied power by the junta.
 That party opposes the new name.

 Following the 2011–2012 democratic reforms in Burma, politicians started using "Myanmar" more frequently.
 The British government also cites the elected party's preference in its statement on its choice of name.
 A spokesman for the Department of Foreign Affairs in Canada said that his government's choice was "in support of the struggle for democracy".
 Others, including the Association of Southeast Asian Nations and the governments of China, India, Japan, Germany, Australia, Canada and Russia recognize "Myanmar" as the official name.

 During the 2005 ASEAN summit in Thailand, the Foreign Minister Nyan Win complained about the US insistence of calling his country "Burma" instead of "Myanmar" as it was renamed more than a decade ago.
 In January 2011, during the Universal Periodic Review (UPR) of the country at the United Nations, the delegate of Myanmar interrupted the delegate of the United States, who had begun her comments on human rights in Myanmar by "welcom[ing] the Burmese delegation to the UPR working group".
 Myanmar's delegate insisted that the American delegation should use the name "Myanmar", and appealed to the session's president to enforce that rule.
 The latter commented that "we're here to discuss human rights in Myanmar, we're not here to discuss the name of the country", and asked the American delegation to use Myanmar's official, UN-recognised name.
 The American delegate continued her comments on human rights violations in Myanmar, without using either name for the country.
 On 19 November 2012, US President Barack Obama, accompanied by Secretary of State Hillary Clinton on her second visit to the country, referred to the nation as both Myanmar and Burma.